Department of Taxes (Kerala)

 The Department of Taxes is one of the administrative departments of the Government of Kerala.
-It is responsible for the formulation and implementation of tax policies, collection of state taxes, and administration of tax laws in Kerala.
+It is responsible for the formulation and implementation of tax policies, collection of sales taxes, and administration of commercial taxes, excise, and registration laws in Kerala.
+The Taxes Department is one of the three major revenue-collecting departments of the Government of Kerala.

 Leadership

+The department is headed by Cabinet Ministers of the Government of Kerala, and the incumbent Minister for Commercial Taxes and Lotteries is V. D. Satheesan, the Minister for Excise is M.Liju, and the Minister for Registration is O. J. Janeesh.

-The department is headed by Minister of Finance, and incumbent minister is K. N. Balagopal.
-The department is administratively headed by an Additional Chief Secretary to Government (Taxes), an IAS officer.
+The Taxes department is administratively headed by an Additional Chief Secretary to Government (Taxes), an IAS officer.
 The current Secretary to Government is K.R.
 Jyothilal IAS.

-The respective line departments are headed by the Commissioner of State GST, the Excise Commissioner, and the Director of State Lotteries.
+The respective line departments are headed by the Commissioner of State GST, the Excise Commissioner, Inspector General of Registration, and the Director of State Lotteries.